Skip to contents

 broom integration

-broom::tidy() returns a long tibble with one row per (model_id, term, estimate_type) and broom-canonical column names (estimate, std.error, conf.low, conf.high, statistic, p.value). broom::glance() returns one row per (model_id, outcome) with model-level statistics, with df.residual kept numeric so cluster-robust Satterthwaite df is preserved verbatim:
+broom::tidy() returns a long tibble with one row per (model_id, term, estimate_type) and broom-canonical column names (estimate, std.error, conf.low, conf.high, statistic, p.value). broom::glance() returns one row per (model_id, outcome) with model-level statistics; df.residual is preserved as a numeric so cluster-robust Satterthwaite df flows through verbatim:

 fit <- lm(wellbeing_score ~ age + sex + smoking, data = sochealth)